New messages from Aflac | View Notifications opens a dialog Close X dismisses the notification alert

 Get Started

-How to take care of dental implants for seniors
+How to take care of a dental implant for seniors?

-Dental implants for seniors can have a high success rate, but you still have a responsibility to take care of them to ensure their continued health.
+Dental implants for seniors generally have a high success rate, but you still need to take care of them to keep them in good condition.
+You can do so by:

-Hard foods like hard candy and sticky foods like caramels or toffee may risk destabilizing your implants.
+• Avoiding hard and sticky foods: Hard foods like candy and sticky foods like caramels or toffee may risk destabilizing your implants.
+As a result, it’s smart to steer clear of them after your procedure.

-Typically, smoking won’t decay your artificial teeth, however, it can lead to gum disease, which may destabilize the implants.
+• Stopping smoking: Smoking won’t decay your artificial teeth, but it can still contribute to gum disease, which may hinder osseointegration and impact the stability of your dental implants.3

 Dental implants vs. dentures for seniors